petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

 ![Expand the Configuration section to find more settings for your alert or announcement.](./sending-alerts-and-announcements/images/04.png)

 **Distribution Scope:** The scope where the alert/announcement should appear.
-The default General scope sends the alert/announcements to everyone.
+The default General scope sends the alert/announcements to everyone in the instance.
 Alternatively, you can select your site or specific roles.
 See [Configuring the Distribution Scope](#configuring-the-distribution-scope) to learn more.

 **URL:** A URL (optional) to include with the alert/announcement.
 For example, an announcement about a news story could include a link to the news article.
 The URL must be valid and begin with `http://` or `https://`.